TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Proposed Methodology

 L1 reconstruction loss is then computed between input $\overrightarrow{x}$ and network output from $P_{net}$ to update the network parameters $\theta_{tenc}$ and $\theta_{pnet}$.
-We use gradient descent training with mini-batches of size $12$ to find model parameters that minimize the L1 loss under the multi-target pre-training task.
-The Adam optimizer~\cite{adam} is employed for updating model parameters, where learning rate is warmed up over the first $7\%$ of total training steps $T_{steps}$ to a peak value of $2e^{-4}$ and then linearly decayed.
+We use gradient descent training with mini-batches of size $32$ to find model parameters that minimize the L1 loss under the self-supervised pre-training task.
+We employ the AdamW optimizer~\cite{adamW} for updating model parameters, where the learning rate is warmed up over the first $7\%$ of total training steps $T_{steps}$ to a peak value of $2e^{-4}$ and then linearly decayed.
 Our pre-training setup can be accommodated in a single 1080Ti GPU with 11GB of memory.
-This allows interested parties to easily train our model with their own data, without the need of massive computational resource.
+Computational efficiency allows interested parties to easily train our model with their data without massive computational resources.
 The models are trained with fixed total training steps $T_{steps}$ (details in Section~\ref{ssec:dataset}).
-After pre-training, the parameters $\theta_{tenc}$ of the Transformer Encoders $T_{enc}$ are retained for downstream tasks, while the prediction network $P_{net}$ is discarded.
+After pre-training, the parameters $\theta_{tenc}$ of the Transformer Encoders $T_{enc}$ are retained for downstream tasks, while the prediction network $P_{net}$ is discarded, as illustrated in Figure~\ref{fig:proposed}.

+In this work, our models' input is an 80-dimensional log Mel spectrogram if not specified otherwise.
+We also explore pre-training with other acoustic features, including 39-dimensional MFCC, 80-dimensional FBANK, and 40-dimensional fMLLR.
+We extract all of the features with a window of 25 ms and a stride of 10 ms. We apply per-utterance CMVN (cepstral mean and variance normalization) to the features.
+We set the total pre-training steps $T_{steps}$ of TERA as 200k and 1M for 100 hours and 960 hours of pre-training data, respectively.